 Pro:

 Easy and fast to implement for functional testing.
-By definition, manual testing doesn’t require coding expertise, but it does require business process knowledge and a well-documented test plan.
+By definition, manual testing doesn’t require coding expertise but business process knowledge and a well-documented test plan.

 Cons: